MattiaSarti/yolo-to-help-protect-the-great-barrier-reef/docs/README.md

 </details>

-...which print to standard output the following resume summarizing all inspected statistics:
+...which print to standard outputand save to **/docs/pictures** respectively the following resume and the following visual plots, together summarizing all inspected statistics:

 <details>
 <summary>Statistics</summary>